-- Naming of city parks, natural areas, buildings and features enhances a sense of community within the city - Ensure that parks and recreational areas are easily identified and located. - Ensure that names given are consistent with the values and characteristics of the local neighborhood served as well as the City of Ann Arbor as a whole. - Assure the quality of the title/name, so that it will serve the purpose of the city in a permanent manner. - Encourage public participation and input in order to fully represent the best interest of the area affected. - Respect and recognize the dedication of lands, or donations by individuals or groups, but recognize that these actions do not guarantee naming rights
+- Naming of city parks, natural areas, buildings and features enhances a sense of community within the city. - Ensure that parks and recreational areas are easily identified and located. - Ensure that names given are consistent with the values and characteristics of the local neighborhood served as well as the City of Ann Arbor as a whole. - Encourage public participation and input in order to fully represent the best interest of the area affected. - Respect and recognize the dedication of lands, or donations by individuals or groups, but recognize that these actions do not guarantee naming rights.